DevOpsBootcamp/Bootcamp-Exercises/debuggers-and-dev-tools/clean_up_systemview/debugging.rst

     (Pdb) print Search

-which just tells us that the search class is in the main function, which isn't very helpful.
+which just tells us that the search class is in the main module, which isn't very helpful.
 But let's try looking at the query that Search is making: